livingsocial/bundler-patch/README.md

 ### Troubleshooting

+First tip: make sure the current `bundle` command runs to completion on its own without any problems.

 The most frequent problems with this tool involve expectations around what gems should or shouldn't be upgraded.
 This can quickly get complicated as even a small dependency tree can involve many moving parts, and Bundler works hard to find a combination that satisfies all of the dependencies and requirements.